 This variability suggests that clinicians may be influenced by a range of different factors in their decision-making processes, which in turn raises concern about potential inequity for patients.
 There is a clear need to ensure that the decisions are consistent, transparent and ethically justifiable, and that clinicians and families are supported in the process.

-- Explore the current experience of clinicians and families with regard to these decisions
+- Explored the current experience of clinicians and families with regard to these decisions

-- Develop and implement a support framework to facilitate decision-making
+- Developed and implemented a support framework to facilitate decision-making